Node's Package Management and Loading Mechanisms

 .then(([a, b, c]) => fs.writeFile('./merged.txt', [a, b, c].join('\n')))

-Tip: When handling a large number of asynchronous file operations, you can combine
+Tip: When handling a large number of asynchronous file operations, combine with

-Promise.allor a task queue to limit concurrency, avoiding opening too many file descriptors simultaneously which can lead to anEMFILEerror.
+Promise.allor a task queue to limit concurrency and avoidEMFILEerrors caused by opening too many file descriptors simultaneously.

 Comparison of Character Streams and Binary Streams in File Streams

-In Java, "character streams (Reader/Writer)" are clearly distinguished from "byte streams (InputStream/OutputStream)".
-In Node.js, there are no separate character stream classes; all file streams are essentially byte streams (based on Buffer).
+In Java, "character streams (Reader/Writer)" and "byte streams (InputStream/OutputStream)" are clearly distinguished.
+Node.js does not have separate character stream classes; all file streams are essentially byte streams (based on Buffer).
 Whether they behave as "character" streams depends on whether an encoding is set.
 The following examples demonstrate two common patterns:

 Text Stream (Specified Encoding)